 Things to see in and around Pharping

-Self arisen Tara Image:
+Self-arisen Tara Image:

-When passing Ralo Rinpoche’s Monastery on the right side there is a small shrine containing the image of Ganesh.
+When passing Ralo Rinpoche’s Monastery, on the right side, there is a small shrine containing the image of Ganesh.
 To the right side of that shrine, there are two small self-arisen Tara images.

 Vajrayogini Temple is the 17th-century Newari holy site.
 This temple is dedicated to the Vajrayogini, a Tantric Buddhist Female buddha.
-This is one of the four or five Vajrayogini Temples of the Kathmandu.
-After you enter the main gate you can see the Vajrayogini statue on the first floor, following a small staircase to your left.
+This is one of the four or five Vajrayogini Temples of Kathmandu.
+After you enter the main gate, you can see the Vajrayogini statue on the first floor, following a small staircase to your left.

 How to Get in Pharping?